matrix-org/matrix-hookshot/docs/dev/setup.md

 # Setting up a development environment

 Getting started with Hookshot development is pretty easy!
-If you are familiar with Matrix server managmenet, and specifically integration development then you will probably be quite comfortable just using our [standard install process](https://matrix-org.github.io/matrix-hookshot/latest/setup.html#local-installation).
+If you are familiar with Matrix server management, and specifically integration development then you will probably be quite comfortable just using our [standard install process](https://matrix-org.github.io/matrix-hookshot/latest/setup.html#local-installation).

 If you are less familar, then we have a [Docker Compose](https://docs.docker.com/compose/) setup that requires very minimal effort to get going.